 Perhaps you planned to use a boutique hotel or even a youth hostel.
 Maybe you researched locally loved restaurants or markets and planned to "eat like a local" while you were there.
 You might have even made advance plans for visiting cultural or social hotspots like a dance club, a unique museum, or to catch a live musical or play.

 Plans are not the enemy of spontaneity, they can in fact be its friend.

 Now think about this: you create a plan for a trip you want to take, but you're not spending the time or effort to make a similar plan for your life.
-Both are important, both influence your current state of mind and level of happiness, but instead, we're floating along like a leaf on the breeze, wondering how in the world we ended up where we are.
+Both are important, both influence your current state of mind and level of happiness.
+Instead, we're floating along like a leaf in the breeze, wondering how we ended up where we are.

-If frustration and unhappiness are emotions you don't want to feel because of your lack of preparation, you are likely to recognize the importance of planning ahead.
+If frustration and unhappiness are emotions you don't want to feel because of a lack of preparation, you're likely to recognize the importance of planning ahead.
 When you create an intentional personal development plan, you have the power to create an individual, customizable journey to help you make the best progress toward the life you want to live and the places you want to go.

 I've got four steps for you to use in planning your personal development journey, and you can incorporate the powerful and positive habit of journaling to help you reach your goals.